Josh Files: Racing career

 Files began his career in 2009 in the Thoroughbred Sports Cars series, he raced there until 2010, winning the championship that year.
-He switched to the Renault Clio Cup United Kingdom for 2011, finishing 7th in the championship standings in his rookie season.
-He took 4 pole positions in 2012, finishing 6th in the standings.
-In 2013 he took 5 pole positions and 2 victories on his way to winning the championship.
-He also raced in the Eurocup Clio series in 2013, also winning the championship that year, with 4 pole positions and 4 wins.
+He switched to the Renault Clio Cup United Kingdom for 2011, finishing seventh in the championship standings in his rookie season.
+He took four pole positions in 2012, finishing sixth in the standings.
+In 2013, he took five pole positions and two victories on his way to winning the championship.
+He also raced in the Eurocup Clio series in 2013, also winning the championship that year, with four pole positions and four wins.
 He continued in the Eurocup Clio series in 2014.
 He also raced a guest entry in the 2014 Porsche Carrera Cup Great Britain season that year.
-In 2015 he raced in the Clio Cup Italia series, finishing 3rd in the standings.
+In 2015, he raced in the Clio Cup Italia series, finishing third in the standings.

-In November 2015 it was announced that he would race in the TCR International Series, driving an Opel Astra OPC for Campos Racing.
+In November 2015, it was announced that Flies would race in the TCR International Series, driving an Opel Astra OPC for Campos Racing.

-The Brit joined Target Competition to race at the 2016 ADAC TCR Germany Touring Car Championship.
+Flies joined Target Competition to race at the 2016 ADAC TCR Germany Touring Car Championship.
 He scored six wins in 14 races and claimed the title.
 During the off-season, he claimed the 2017 TCR Middle East Series, winning all races he entered.